John Rhode | Series Detectives | Short Stories | Ask a Policeman

 There are also lively glimpses of a technological project by the British Armed Forces.
 These are in keeping with Rhodes' and the Realist School's interest in technology.
 Unfortunately, this material drops out of the novel after the opening.
 They Watched by Night gets some comedy out of the technicians' drastic contrast in appearance, grooming and attitude from the traditional military types around them.
 These technicians are clearly what we would today call "nerds", although the book never uses that term, which wasn't invented till decades later.
 The book also makes clear the technicians' skill, determination and patriotism.

-Do Not Disturb (1943) by Helen McCloy suggests that the right-wing politics of rich upper class Americans makes them likely to Nazi sympathizers and traitors.
+Do Not Disturb (1943) by Helen McCloy suggests that the right-wing politics of rich upper class Americans makes them likely to be Nazi sympathizers and traitors.
 Rhode doesn't go this far, or make any critique of the British upper classes' politics.
 But he definitely holds open the possibility that there are Nazi ideologues lurking in Britain's upper classes.

 Another favorite Rhode subject, fog, gets a lyrical treatment in the description of the night mist (start of Chapter 6).